particle-iot/docs/src/content/reference/cli.md

 ### compiling a directory

   You can setup a directory of source files and libraries for your project, and the CLI will use those when compiling remotely.
 You can also create ```particle.include``` and / or a ```particle.ignore``` file in that directory that will tell the CLI specifically which files to use or ignore.
-Those files are just plain text with one line per filename
+Those files are just plain text with one line per file name

 ```sh
 # how to compile a directory of source code